 February 21.
 No UK guests as Boris says no to travel!

 But Mr Macron is allowing the French to travel within France as all departments are the same Covid levels.
 Still 20,000 plus new cases a day everywhere!

 The French holidays start and I am fairly full of bed and breakfast guests, all socially distanced, all bringing takeaway meals back to eat.
 I have never seen the village so full of people.
 The ice rink is heaving, there are buses running people up Chavannes road to ski down or sledge down.
 The bus is full we start to call it the Covid bus!!
 There’s no social distancing going on in it!
 Very alarming!

 The Apreski bar is busy until 1800 every day, the restaurants have queues outside for takeaways, kids are sledging in huge numbers on the piste and the alpine sports take on a new meaning!
-The children’s motoscooters by the lake are fully booked very day until the end of season, there are no raquettes or randonée skis or cross country skis to rent, everything is rented out!
+The children’s moto scooters by the lake are fully booked every day until the end of the season, there are no raquettes or randonée skis or cross country skis to rent, everything is rented out!
 But the alpine skis are still in the racks in the ski shops.

 At 18:00 hours the curfew is still on and everyone is in their chalets.
 Here at The Bluebell the fire is lit the curtains are drawn and its very socially distanced cozy!

 Rob and I continue skinning up the mountain 3 or 4 times a week it’s amazing how 1 run down can feel as good as a days skiing!
 It’s the new normal.